AndrejRITE/MMCam/README.md

 # MMCam
 ## What is MMCam application?

-MMCam is a software application designed for processing and visualizing raw image data with the XIMEA scientific cameras.
+MMCam is a software application designed for processing and visualizing raw image data with the Ximea and Moravian Instruments (C1x series) scientific cameras.

 ## Key Features